hallmark/backbone-fundamentals/index.md

 This is just the tip of the proverbial ice-berg for Marionette, even for the `ItemView` and `Region` objects that we've explored.
 There is far more functionality, more features, and more flexibility and customizability that can be put to use in both of these objects.
 Then we have the other dozen or so components that Marionette provides, each with their own set of behaviors built in, customization and extension points, and more.

-To learn more about Marionette, it's components, the features they provide and how to use them, check out the Marionette documentation, links to the wiki, to the source code, the project core contributors, and much more at [http://marionettejs.com](http://marionettejs.com).
+To learn more about Marionette, its components, the features they provide and how to use them, check out the Marionette documentation, links to the wiki, to the source code, the project core contributors, and much more at [http://marionettejs.com](http://marionettejs.com).

 <p>&nbsp;</p>